Assistant Professor |

 Lambert, A.J., Schott, J.P. & Scherer, L. D. (2011).
 Threat, politics, and attitudes: Toward a greater understanding of rally round the flag effects.
 Current Directions In Psychological Science, 20, 343-398.

-Scherer, L. D. & Schott, J.P. (in press).
+Scherer, L. D. & Schott, J.P.
+(2012).
 The affect misattribution procedure impacts future implicit and explicit judgments.
 Social Cognition.